I avoid looking him in the face. I don't want him reading my eyes or discovering how broken I am inside. I just exhale in resignation.

 "Out."

-Then I hear him.
+Then I hear it.

-And then, the stab.
+And then, the killing blow.

 ***Download NovelToon to enjoy a better reading experience!***